Bhanuagg1183/Video-Creation-and-Editing/README.md

-# Video-Creation-and-Editing
+# Video Creation and Editing

 ### This repository contains a collection of video files related to various workplace activities, such as applying for leave, marking attendance, registering faces, and conducting meetings.

-# Main Function Points
+## - Main Function Points

 ### Video tutorials for applying leave requests